 Maureen’s bigger concern for the couple is the threat of a bear market in the near term, as markets correct.
 Their portfolio has benefitted a great deal from what has become the longest bull market in history.
 With interest rates artificially low, and potentially rising, fixed income is no longer the attractive buttress in client portfolios that it once was.

 In her research to find complements to her clients’ fixed income investments, Maureen discovered a relatively new product on the investing landscape: the no-load fixed indexed annuity.
 Fixed indexed annuities don’t invest directly in the market.
-Instead, they allow investors to ‘follow’ an index like the S&P 500 by crediting a percentage of the S&P’s performance to the investor, without any risk of losses.
+Instead, they allow investors to ‘follow’ an index like the S&P 500 by crediting a percentage of the index’s performance to the investor, without exposing them to market risk.

 Because this new generation of fixed indexed annuities charge no commissions, surrender periods are shorter than traditional FIAs, and participation rates are often better.
 Maureen is able to illustrate with a planning tool that allocating a portion of their fixed income investment to a fixed indexed annuity may bolster portfolio performance.